 Substance Abuse and Children’s Best Interests

-A parent of minor children has petitioned for divorce, and filed for either sole or joint legal decision-making (custody).
+Here’s a fairly common situation: A parent of minor children petitions for divorce, and files for either sole or joint legal decision-making (custody).
 The other parent replies, alleging that he or she should be awarded sole legal decision-making because the other parent uses drugs, or drinks excessively, making them unfit to have make decisions in the best interests of the children.

 If one parent has been convicted for using drugs, or being intoxicated, or has abused drugs or alcohol, within 12 months of filing an action in family court, there is a presumption that sole or joint legal decision-making is not in the child’s best interests.
 However, the presumption is rebuttable.